South Korea quietly intervenes on the won to bolster economy

-The authorities have said they intervene only to smooth volatility, blaming “herd” behavior for pushing up the won.
+The authorities have said they intervene only to smooth volatility, blaming “herd” behaviour for pushing up the won.

-Yet for now, even though the government wants to rebalance the economy toward consumption and away from exports, growth still relies on trade and a strong won hurts, hence the stepped-up intervention.
+Yet for now, even though the government wants to rebalance the economy towards consumption and away from exports, growth still relies on trade and a strong won hurts, hence the stepped-up intervention.

 Some dealers estimated the authorities’ net dollar buying at around $12 billion in May.
 HSBC economist Ronald Man said in a report on Thursday that intervention that month may have been the largest since November 2009.